lowEagle/mycroft-homeassistant/README.md

 # Updates
 Now confirmed working for 18.2.6 beta.
 Make sure you have your home assistant settings filled out on home.mycroft.ai.

 Testrunner tests are now setup as well to test intents.
+Just a test...

 This is a skill to add [Home Assistant](https://home-assistant.io) support to [Mycroft](https://mycroft.ai).
 Currently is supports turning on and off several